davidalber/jupyterhub-aws/playbooks/README.md

 # JupyterHub AWS Ansible Playbooks

 This directory contains Ansible playbooks that are run after Terraform creates the infrastructure.
-Thus, if the infrastructure has not yet been created, go back and complete the Terraform steps before running Ansible.
+If the infrastructure has not yet been created, go back and complete the Terraform steps before running Ansible.

 The playbooks in this directory do the following:
-- Install JupyterHub on the EC2 instance.
+- Install JupyterHub on the EC2 instance
-- Set up SSL for the JupyterHub instance so that users communicate securely over HTTPS.
+- Set up SSL for the JupyterHub instance so that users communicate securely over HTTPS

 ## Prerequisites